-->

 His suggestion that he wasn't intending on playing any shows “next year” surely implies he will just be taking a year off from performing, rather than this tour being his final run ever.

-As spectacular as Stagecoach is, it certainly feels as though it would be a tad anti-climactic - especially given Zach's famously rebellious, man-of-the-people reputation - to deliver his last ever live performance at a Polo Club out in California.
+As spectacular as Stagecoach is, it certainly feels as though it would be a tad anti-climactic - especially given Zach's famously rebellious, man-of-the-people reputation - to deliver one of his last ever live performances at a Polo Club out in California.

 There's also the consideration of new music, which usually goes hand in hand with a tour.
 Zach recently confirmed he has one more album on his deal with Warner, which he'll be recording in 2025.
 He teased that this may well be an entirely acoustic project.